How To Visit Angkor Wat – Siem Reap

 While this is most definitely Asia, and you have to expect these things, what I didn’t expect was the jump off point to Angkor Wat and Ta Phrom to be so so so overly commercialized.
 I can’t believe that people come to Cambodia and expect, actually no DEMAND, a 5 star level of service.
 I’m not sure what came first – The hotel or the Tourists!

 I can fully appreciate that a lot of people don’t like to travel like we do but it seems a little strange to me to come to see 1200 year old temples in a community still so devastated by war and want to go 5 star all the way.
-And of course this level of $$ encourages the locals to become completely financially driven and if you want to be a traveler and not a tourist – you can just forget it.
+However everyone has the right to travel in the manner they wish to.
+My only hope is that Siem Reap and Cambodia itself can get head of the stress to the community, environment and of course the historical sites that this level of tourism can cause.

 In saying that, the temples themselves are AMAZING!
 The similarity (while I’m sure anyone with any kind of Archaeology interest would disagree) to the Incan and Mayan cultures seemed very significant to me.
 Same central courtyards, same time frame of building, same quality of stone masons (actually the Incan’s had it all over everyone in that department) is eerie indeed.
 It's so interesting to me to see ruins of roughly the same era that are on opposite sides of the globe but have such striking similarities.